VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 (Guidance on Clinical Evaluation (MDR) / Performance Evaluation (IVDR) of Medical Device Software) could help in determining the extend of the validation and/or the number of samples needed.
 Note that, this guidance helps with Chapter VI of the IVDR, which is not mentioned in article 5.5 for in house developed tests, but could give guidance to define the extend of your validation.
 For example the following points taken from MDCG 2020-1.

-> Sufficient amount
+> ### Sufficient amount
 >
 > - Does the data support the intended use, indications, target groups, clinical claims and
 >   contraindications?
-> - Have the clinical risks and analytical performance/ clinical performance been investigated?
+> - Have the clinical risks and analytical performance/clinical performance been investigated?
 > - Have relevant MDSW’s characteristics, such as the data input and output, the applied algorithms
 >   or type of interconnection been considered when generating the data to support the performance of
 >   the device?
-> - What is the grade of innovation/ history on the market (how big is the body of scientific evidence)?
+> - What is the grade of innovation/history on the market (how big is the body of scientific evidence)?
 > - Other, as applicable.
 >
->   Sufficient quality
+> ###  Sufficient quality
+>
-> - Were the type and the design of the study/ test appropriate to meet the research objectives?
+> - Were the type and the design of the study/test appropriate to meet the research objectives?
 > - Was the data set appropriate and actual (state of the art)?
 > - Was the statistical approach appropriate to reach a valid conclusion?
-> - Were all ethical, legal and regulatory considerations/ requirements taken into account?
+> - Were all ethical, legal and regulatory considerations/requirements taken into account?
 > - Is there any conflict of interest?